adrianzapala/adrianzapala.github.io/README.md

 - *Perseverance Simulator*.
 Console landing simulator of the Perseverance Mars rover.
 [Python]
 - *AstroSimulator*.
 Console simulator of space rocket.
 [Python]
 - *Moving the rovers*.
 A console program that determines the route of a rover on the Martian plateau depending on the commands given by the operator from Earth.
 [Python]
-- *FallingOfBodies*.
+- *Falling Of Bodies*.
 Console simulator of free falling of bodies including air resistance (physics).
 [Python]
 - *DNA*.
 A console program that reads data from a text file, checks the affiliation of a given DNA sequence to a specific person.
 [Python]
 - *Finances*.
 A web application that uses the IEX API to process financial data (share prices) from this website.
 [IEX API, JSON, Python, Flask, SQLite, HTML, CSS, Bootstrap]